Pick the base before the mood

 RISD Museum is the cleanest way to make College Hill feel purposeful instead of simply scenic.

-Role: Cultural anchor for the hill
+Use: Cultural centerpiece for the hill

 Best for: Travelers who want one serious daytime reason to go uphill and slow the city down

-Role: Riverfront occasion dinner
+Use: Riverfront occasion dinner

-Role: Wickenden after-dinner spillover
+Use: Wickenden after-dinner spot

 Best for: Travelers who want the east side to feel lively after dinner without overcomplicating the night